AlphaSierra-jpg/MySi/README.md

 in the menu of `<Attached to>` choose `<Host-only Adaptater>` and below choose your networks name if it's not already set For gate way add a second adapter and set `<Bridged Adapter>` in `<Attached to>` menu's

-See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.

 ## Step 2: server congifgurations

-//pharse d'arrpche

 **2.1 : create your servers**